Widening of the Sylvian fissure. Arachnoid cyst

 What is an arachnoid cyst?
 How dangerous is it to human life?
 In the thickness of the membranes that cover the brain, a benign sphere is formed and filled with cerebrospinal fluid.
 This is an arachnoid cyst of the brain.

-The code for the arachnoid cyst (AC) according to ICD-10 is G93.0.
+The ICD-10 code for arachnoid cyst (AC) is G93.0.

 • AC of the lateral (Sylvian) fissure;

-• parasagittal (parallel plane) AC;
+• parasagittal (parallel planes) AC;

-• convexital cerebral surface.
+• convexital medullary surface.

 Mid-basal formations include cysts: